sfc-gh-jlemmon/Datatune2024/labs/snowpark/README.md

 Conda will automatically install snowflake-snowpark-python and all other dependencies for you.
 (Note this command will fail if an environment with this name already exists - you can override but it’s a useful check.)

-Navigate to the lab folder and edit the creds.json file as follows.
+Navigate to the lab folder and copy creds-template.json as creds.json.
+Then, edit the creds.json file as follows.
 Note that holding credentials in a file like this is not great practice, but the initial setup of other authentication approaches can be a little complex.

 File:   `creds.json`